-The pension provider for Adur and Worthing Councils is Hampshire Pensions Service.
-A local government pension scheme is not to be overlooked - it's a crucial part to the overall package on offer to you because the Councils offer a generous contribution to your pension scheme (we contribute between 17-21% of your salary each month into a pension pot for the 5.5-12.8% - depending on your salary - that you'll be asked to contribute).
+The pension provider for Adur and Worthing Councils is West Sussex County Council (but is administered by Hampshire County Council).
+A local government pension scheme is not to be overlooked - it's a crucial part to the overall package on offer to you because the Councils offer a generous contribution to your pension scheme.
 More information on the scheme can be found on the Hampshire Pension internet page: your pension